Payload generation

 Overview

-When you stamp a document, Ananke Labs generates a binary payload that encodes document metadata, a content hash, and a cryptographic signature.
-This payload is rendered as a DataMatrix barcode and embedded into the PDF.
+When you stamp a document, Ananke Labs generates verification data and renders it into a DataMatrix barcode embedded in the PDF.

 What a payload contains